anshlabs716/anshlabs716/README.md

 * 🖥️ Terminal-friendly
 * 🐧 Linux-friendly

-I especially like small tools that solve real problems without adding a ridiculous amount of unnecessary stuff.
+I especially like small tools that solve an actual problem without adding a massive amount of unnecessary complexity.

 ---

-# 🎮 Gaming

-I'm a gamer too.

-Gaming is part of what made computers and technology interesting to me.

-I enjoy:

-* 🎮 PC gaming
-* 🕹️ Console gaming
-* 📱 Mobile gaming
+# 💭 What I Want From My Software

+I don't want to make software just so I can say I made it.

+I want my projects to actually be **good**.

+That means I care about:

+* ✨ User experience
+* ⚡ Performance
+* 🧹 Simplicity
-* 🧩 Emulation
+* 🔒 Privacy
-* ⚙️ Game customization
-* 🛠️ Experimenting with games
+* 🛠️ Reliability
-* 💻 Making games
+* 📚 Documentation
+* 🌎 Open source
+* 🧠 Solving actual problems

+I'd rather have a small project that someone genuinely finds useful than something huge that nobody needs.

 ---

-# 🧪 Experimentation
+# 🚀 Projects

-One of my favourite parts of technology is experimenting.

-I like trying things I've never used before, changing configurations, testing software, breaking things, and figuring out why they work — or don't.

-Sometimes the experiment becomes a project.

-Sometimes it becomes a lesson.

-Both are useful.
+Some of the things I've worked on include:

+### 🛠️ SysKit

+A multi-language system toolkit with C, Bash, Python and Java implementations, plus a GTK interface.

+### 🤖 AI Projects

+Experiments with AI, APIs, assistants, and different models.

+### 🕹️ Games

+Small games and experiments built while learning programming.

+### 🐧 Linux Tools

+System utilities, terminal tools, scripts, and experiments.

+### 🧪 Random Experiments

+Because sometimes the best projects start with:

+> **"Wait... can I actually do that?"**

 ---